obsidianmd/obsidian-help/en/Extending Obsidian/CSS snippets.md

 ## Learn more

 - If you're new to CSS, refer to [Learn to style HTML using CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS) by Mozilla.
-- If you want more tips on styling Obsidian, refer to [[Build themes]].
+- If you want more tips on styling Obsidian, refer to [About styling](https://docs.obsidian.md/Reference/CSS+variables/About+styling).